martinpitt/python-dbusmock/README.rst

 You can use this with any programming language, as you can run the mocker as a normal program.
-The actual setup of the mock (adding objects, methods, properties, etc.) all happen via D-Bus methods on the ``org.freedesktop.DBus.Mock`` interface.
+The actual setup of the mock (adding objects, methods, properties, and signals) all happen via D-Bus methods on the ``org.freedesktop.DBus.Mock`` interface.
 You just don't have the convenience D-Bus launch API that way.